athkishore/self-hosted-mongodb-recipes/replica-set-docker/README.md

-# MongoDB Replica Set with Docker
+# Creating a Replica Set with Docker